johnrobinsn/CarND-LaneLines-P1/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+To easily run this you can invoke docker in the project directory with the following docker invocation.

+docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit

+This will launch a jupyter notebook server with all of the right environmental bits inside the container.
+You can then open a browser pointed at http://localhost:8888.
+You will have to be copy and paste the token that is printed out to the console by the jupyter notebook server.